JekyllEx

 This section lets you control whether the app should register for reporting crash reports and logging basic usage metrics.
 These notify the developers of issues in near realtime.

-If you disable these, you are solely responsible for reporting bugs if you face any.
+If you disable these, you are solely responsible for if you face any.